Tiercen/mdlperry/README.md

 OPTIONAL: [Buy a custom domain name](https://www.codecademy.com/courses/make-a-website/lessons/setting-up-your-domain/) and have it point to your GitHub Pages website

 # Prerequisites:
-HTML/CSS
+- HTML/CSS
-JavaScript
+- JavaScript
-Git and GitHub
+- Git and GitHub
-Command line and file navigation
+- Command line and file navigation

+# My Plan

+I will be creating a very robust portfolio site that allows for easy updating when things change.
+This will be accomplished by setting up most of the copy for this site inside a JSON file.
+I envision this being extremely useful in sections for work history, life events, and hobbies or interests.

+## Portfolio Sections

+1. Basic Info
+a.
+Bio
+2. Journey
+a.
+Work History
+b.
+Life Events
+3. Skills
+4. Hobbies & Interests